Lipscomb University: History

 Several prominent Church of Christ ministers received at least a portion of their higher education here.
 The university remains thoroughly affiliated in the Churches of Christ: potential full-time, undergraduate faculty must prove their membership in a Church of Christ before being hired.

-Its original name was the Nashville Bible School, which was changed to David Lipscomb College, then to Lipscomb University.
+Its original name was the Nashville Bible School (1891–1918).
+It became David Lipscomb College in 1918, David Lipscomb University in 1988, and Lipscomb University in 1997.
 Lipscomb graduated its first senior class in 1948.
 In 1954, the Southern Association of Colleges and Schools granted Lipscomb its first accreditation.
 In 1988, Lipscomb attained Level III (master's degree-granting) status and became known as Lipscomb University.

 Some academic buildings were built with tax-exempt municipal bonds, and, because Lipscomb is a Christian school, this led to an extended lawsuit on the basis of whether or not a private religious institution is allowed to use public bonds.
-This case was debated for many years and ultimately made it to the Supreme Court.
+This case, originally was filed in 1991, was litigated for over a decade.
+A federal district court ruled against Lipscomb in 2000, but the Sixth Circuit Court of Appeals reversed the decision in 2002.
+The Supreme Court declined to hear the case in 2003.

+In July 2020, Lipscomb launched the Lanier Center for Archaeology funded by alumnus and trustee Mark Lanier.
+This center carried over faculty from Southwestern Baptist Theological Seminary's dissolved Tandy Institute for Archaeology and offered Lipscomb's first (though not only) Ph.D program.

 In September 2020, Lipscomb announced that it would be merging with the Austin Graduate School of Theology in Austin, Texas.
 The merger would become official in January 2021, with Lipscomb managing all of AGST's affairs and expanding their course offerings.
 Later, AGST folded due to financial troubles.